DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 2.md

 Let's start from the very beginning:

-Think of contracts like a blueprints for your code.
-That hold the building blocks - variables and functions - that make your project work.
+Think of contracts as blueprints for your code.
+They hold the building blocks—variables and functions—that make your project work.

-Let's create a simple contract called `HelloWorld` to get started:
+Let's create a simple contract called **_HelloWorld_**:

 ```jsx
 access(all) contract HelloWorld {